 - Basic settings for an isolated guest WiFi network VLAN and DHCP server are configured.

-- MSS clamping is enabled at 1460 (this number works for me, but you can play with different settings yourself).
+- MSS clamping is enabled at 1460 (this number works great for me on the Google Fiber network, but you can play with different settings yourself).

-- Port forwarding is enabled and configured for the correct LAN and WAN ports.
+- Port forwarding is enabled and configured for the correct LAN and WAN ports for remote access to your router.

-- A DHCP server is enabled for the local network (you can edit the IP range in the GUI later).
+- A DHCP server is enabled for the local network.

 - A local caching DNS forwarder is enabled.